 Authored by the expert who managed and guided the team behind the Guatemala Property Pack

-In this article, we break down current housing prices in Guatemala, recent trends, and what forecasters expect for the next 5 to 10 years.
+In this article, we look at the current housing prices in Guatemala in 2026, including recent price trends, forecasts and the areas moving fastest.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Guatemala.